rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/rke2-config-reference/_index.md

 ### Advanced

 Option to set kubelet options for different nodes.
 For available options, refer to the [Kubernetes documentation](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/).

-#### Kubernetes Node Labels

-A label, formatted as a key/value pair, to attach to a node to help with organization and object selection.
-Labels are applied to all nodes in a pool.
-Labels must be added for additional pools, if applicable.

 # Cluster Config File Reference